University of Edinburgh: Early history

 Named Tounis College (Town's College), the university opened its doors to students on 14 October 1583, with an attendance of 80–90.
 At the time, the college mainly covered liberal arts and divinity.
-Instruction began under the charge of a graduate from the University of St Andrews, theologian Robert Rollock, who first served as Regent, and from 1586 as principal of the college.
+Instruction began under the charge of a graduate from the University of St Andrews, theologian Robert Rollock, who first served as Regent and from 1586 as principal of the college.
 Initially, Rollock was the sole instructor for first-year students, and he was expected to tutor the 1583 intake for all four years of their degree in every subject.
-The first cohort finished their studies in 1587, and 47 students graduated (or 'laureated') with an M.A. degree.
+The first cohort finished their studies in 1587, and 47 students graduated (or "laureated") with an M.A. degree.
 When King James VI visited Scotland in 1617, he held a disputation with the college's professors, after which he decreed that it should henceforth be called the "Colledge [sic] of King James".
 The university was known as both Tounis College and King James' College until it gradually assumed the name of the University of Edinburgh during the 17th century.

 After the deposition of King James II and VII during the Glorious Revolution of 1688, the Parliament of Scotland passed legislation designed to root out Jacobite sympathisers amongst university staff.
 In Edinburgh, this led to the dismissal of Principal Alexander Monro and several professors and regents after a government visitation in 1690.
 The university was subsequently led by Principal Gilbert Rule, one of the inquisitors on the visitation committee.

 18th and 19th century

 "You are now in a place where the best courses upon earth are within your reach...
 Such an opportunity you will never again have.
 I would therefore strongly press on you to fix no other limit to your stay in Edinborough than your having got thro this whole course.
 The omission of any one part of it will be an affliction & loss to you as long as you live."

 — Thomas Jefferson, writing to his son-in-law Thomas Mann Randolph, Jr. in 1786.

 The late 17th and early 18th centuries were marked by a power struggle between the university and town council, which had ultimate authority over staff appointments, curricula, and examinations.
 After a series of challenges by the university, the conflict culminated in the council seizing the college records in 1704.
 Relations were only gradually repaired over the next 150 years and suffered repeated setbacks.

-In 1708 the Principal William Carstares restructured the University, abolishing the regenting system and establishing a Dutch style system of Professors.
+In 1708, the Principal William Carstares restructured the University, abolishing the regenting system and establishing a Dutch style system of Professors.
 The newly created Chairs, such as that of Greek and Humanity, were offered to the existing Regents.
 The university expanded by founding a Faculty of Law in 1707, a Faculty of Arts in 1708, and a Faculty of Medicine in 1726.
 In 1762, Reverend Hugh Blair was appointed by King George III as the first Regius Professor of Rhetoric and Belles-Lettres.
-This formalised literature as a subject and marks the foundation of the English Literature department, making Edinburgh the oldest centre of literary education in Britain.
+This formalised literature as a subject and marks the foundation of the English Literature department, making Edinburgh the oldest centre of literary higher education in Britain.